 Human Trafficking Act: This legislation requires the Secretary of State to establish a Human Trafficking Address Confidentiality Program for victims of human trafficking.

 Prime Contractor Goals: This legislation allows minority businesses to use themselves to satisfy the minority business sub-goals requirement on certain contracts.

-Minority Participation Bill; This legislation extends the minority business enterprise-women-owned business enterprise, disadvantage business enterprise (MBE/WBE/DBE) program until 2016.
-In addition several provisions were added to further strengthen the effectiveness of the program to provide equal access to opportunities and address longstanding and persistent disparities.
+Minority Participation Bill; This legislation extends the minority business enterprise-women-owned business enterprise, disadvantaged business enterprise (MBE/WBE/DBE) program until 2016.
+In addition, several provisions were added to further strengthen the effectiveness of the program to provide equal access to opportunities and address longstanding and persistent disparities.
 The companion bill provided provisions for training and other services to strengthen Maryland’s MBE/WBE/DBE Program.